James Golding (footballer): Oxford United

 On 26 October 2021, Golding made his professional debut, coming on as a substitute for Jamie Hanson in the 78th minute in a 3–2 win against Tottenham Hotspur Academy in the EFL Trophy.

 On 11 January 2022, Golding joined Banbury United on an initial month long loan, with the loan later being extended to the end of the season.

 On 23 March, Golding signed his first professional contract with United.
 On 30 April, the final game of the 2021–22 season, Golding was given his first League One start in a 1–1 draw against Doncaster Rovers.

+On 11 August 2023, Golding joined Dartford on a one month loan.
+He then joined Maidenhead United on loan on 26 September.

+On 5 September 2024, Golding returned to Maidenhead United on loan until January 2025.
+On 6 December 2024, he joined fellow National League side Southend United on a short-term loan deal.

+On 11 August 2025, Golding joined League Two club Crewe Alexandra on a season-long loan, making his debut the following day in Crewe's 3–1 first round EFL Cup defeat at Stockport County.

 International career

 Golding received his first call up to the Republic of Ireland U19 squad on 30 May 2022, ahead of two friendlies against Iceland U19 in Spain.
 He made his debut on 1 June, coming on in the 77th minute in a 3–0 win.